- Glenn

 Since attending the workshop with Phil Town, I have decided to make some changes to the layout of my analyses.
 I will perform additional calculations and also provide a brief explanation of why the company is significant to me.
 If you want to learn more about my company evaluation process, please visit the "MY STRATEGY" section on my website.

 For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of Oxford Industries.
 If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
 Instructions on how to do so can be found here.
 I don't own any stocks in Oxford Industries' competitors either.
 Thus, I have no personal stake in Oxford Industries.
-If you want to purchase shares (or fractional shares) of Oxford Industries, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.
+If you want to purchase shares (or fractional shares) of Oxford Industries, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

-Oxford Industries was founded in Atlanta, USA in 1942 when the three founders purchased the Oxford Manufacturing Company, which was a manufacturer of military uniforms.
+Oxford Industries was founded in Atlanta, USA in 1942 when the three founders purchased the Oxford Manufacturing Company, a manufacturer of military uniforms.
 The company no longer manufactures military uniforms but instead focuses on designing, sourcing, marketing, and distributing various lifestyle brands.
-These brands are Tommy Bahama, Lilly Pulitzer, Johnny Was, Southern Tide, The Beaufort Bonnet Company, and Duck Head.
+These brands include Tommy Bahama, Lilly Pulitzer, Johnny Was, Southern Tide, The Beaufort Bonnet Company, Duck Head, and Jack Rogers.
 Tommy Bahama is their largest brand, contributing 57% of the revenue.
 It is followed by Lilly Pulitzer, which contributes 22% of the revenue, while Johnny Was contributes 13% of the revenue.
-The last three brands are grouped together in a segment called emerging brands, which contributes 8% of the revenue.
+The last four brands are grouped together in a segment called "emerging brands," which contributes 8% of the revenue.
 Oxford Industries mainly sells its products directly to consumers.
-As of the end of fiscal 2023, 38% of sales are through their own stores (257 retail stores), 35% of sales are through e-commerce, and 20% are through wholesale.
-The last 8% of sales consist of food and beverage.
-Oxford Industries operates 21 food and beverage locations, including the brand Marlin Bars and full-service restaurants, which are located next to a Tommy Bahama retail store.
-The large portion of direct-to-consumer sales is the reason why Oxford Industries has managed to deliver high margins.
-Oxford Industries believes that its lifestyle brands have created an emotional connection with consumers, thus enabling them to command greater loyalty and higher price points.
+As of the end of fiscal 2024, 39% of sales are through their own stores (278 retail stores), 34% of sales are through e-commerce, and 20% are through wholesale.
+The last 7% of sales consist of food and beverages.
+Oxford Industries operates 22 food and beverage locations, including the Marlin Bars brand and full-service restaurants, which are situated adjacent to a Tommy Bahama retail store.
+The significant proportion of direct-to-consumer sales is the reason why Oxford Industries has been able to achieve high margins.
+Oxford Industries believes that its lifestyle brands have established an emotional connection with consumers, allowing them to foster greater loyalty and command higher price points.
 Hence, as Oxford Industries experiences higher customer loyalty and is able to command higher prices, I believe that Oxford Industries has a brand moat.

-Their CEO is Thomas Chubb.
+The CEO is Thomas Chubb.
 He joined Oxford Industries in 1988 as a summer intern and became a full-time employee in 1989, working as an in-house attorney.
 He held various leadership positions within the company until he was appointed as the CEO in 2013.
 He holds a bachelor's degree in Economics from the University of North Carolina and a Doctor of Jurisprudence from the University of Georgia.
-It is difficult to find extensive information about Thomas Chubb, but I appreciate his extensive experience in both the company and the sector.
-I also appreciate that under his leadership, Oxford Industries has established specific criteria when exploring M&A opportunities.
-These include: the brand must have a clearly defined positioning driving emotional connections and capturing a loyal customers, capability to command premium pricing, profitable business model, strong longstanding leadership in price, sustainable profitable growth trajectory and being complementary to existing Oxford Industries portfolio.
+It is difficult to find comprehensive information about Thomas Chubb, but I value his extensive experience in both the company and the sector.
+I also appreciate that under his leadership, Oxford Industries has established specific criteria for exploring M&A opportunities.
+These include: the brand must have a clearly defined positioning that drives emotional connections and captures loyal customers, the capability to command premium pricing, a profitable business model, strong longstanding leadership in pricing, a sustainable profitable growth trajectory, and be complementary to the existing Oxford Industries portfolio.
 I believe that this checklist demonstrates that management conducts thorough research and analysis when making acquisitions.
-Thus, although we have limited information on Thomas Chubb, I remain confident that he can successfully guide Oxford Industries towards growth in the future.
+Although we have limited information about Thomas Chubb, I am confident that he can effectively lead Oxford Industries towards future growth.

-I believe that Oxford Industries has a moat, and I also have a positive opinion of their management.
-Now, let us investigate the numbers to determine if Oxford Industries meets our criteria for having a strong competitive advantage.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+I believe that Oxford Industries has a moat, and I also hold a positive opinion of their management.
+Now, let us analyze the numbers to determine if Oxford Industries meets our criteria for possessing a strong competitive advantage.
+In case you want an explanation about what the numbers are, you can refer to "MY STRATEGY" on the website.

 The first number we will investigate is the return on invested capital, also known as ROIC.
 We require a 10-year history with all figures exceeding 10% for each year.
-There have been some bumps along the way, but overall, Oxford Industries has delivered solid numbers.
+There have been some challenges along the way, but overall, Oxford Industries has delivered strong performance.
 Fiscal 2021 was a challenging year for Oxford Industries due to the pandemic.
-However, they were able to achieve their highest numbers in the past decade in fiscal 2022 and fiscal 2023, which is highly encouraging.
-Overall, I'm satisfied with these numbers, despite Oxford Industries falling short of the 10% mark in a few years.
+The company focused on embracing a resort lifestyle with themes such as coastal resort luxury and enjoyment.
+However, in the two years following the pandemic, Oxford Industries managed to deliver its highest Return on Invested Capital (ROIC) to date, with ROIC exceeding 20% in both fiscal 2022 and fiscal 2023.
+ROIC decreased significantly in fiscal 2024, which is slightly concerning, but this period was challenging for many companies due to macroeconomic factors.
+Hopefully, Oxford Industries will manage to increase its Return on Invested Capital (ROIC) once the macroeconomic factors improve.
+In the greater perspective, it is encouraging that Oxford Industries has managed to deliver a Return on Invested Capital (ROIC) above 10% in eight out of the last ten years.

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-Oxford Industries has managed to deliver almost textbook numbers as they have increased their equity every year in the last decade, except for fiscal year 2021, which was impacted by the pandemic.
-It is very encouraging to see that the numbers from fiscal 2023 have surpassed the pre-pandemic numbers.
+Oxford Industries has consistently delivered strong financial performance, increasing their equity every year over the past decade.
+The only exception was fiscal year 2021, which was negatively impacted by the pandemic.
+It is very encouraging to see that the numbers from fiscal 2023 have surpassed the pre-pandemic figures.
+Equity increased in a challenging fiscal 2024, although the increase was not as significant year over year as it has been historically.

-Finally, we will investigate the free cash flow.
+Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
-I use margins to enhance clarity and improve understanding.
-Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
-It is not surprising to see that Oxford Industries has consistently generated positive free cash flow every year.
-However, the levered free cash flow margin is relatively low throughout the decade.
-On the other hand, the free cash flow yield has been relatively high in most years, indicating that Oxford Industries is trading at a low price.
-However, we will discuss this further in the analysis.
+I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
+Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
+Oxford Industries has consistently generated a positive free cash flow every year over the past decade, even amidst the challenges of fiscal 2021, which is a positive indicator.
+Free cash flow decreased in fiscal 2023 due to the acquisition of Johnny Was.
+Oxford Industries managed to grow free cash flow again in fiscal 2024, reaching an all-time high.
+The levered free cash flow margin in fiscal 2024 is higher than the historical average, which is another encouraging sign.
+The free cash flow yield is also high, indicating that the shares are trading at a low valuation.
+However, we will revisit this later in the analysis.

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
 We calculate this by dividing the total long-term debt by earnings.
-After performing the calculation on Oxford Industries, I found that the company has 0,72 years of earnings in debt.
-Thus, debt is not a concern when investing in Oxford Industries.
+After performing the calculation on Oxford Industries, I found that the company has 0,48 years of earnings in debt.
+Therefore, debt is not a concern when investing in Oxford Industries.
+It is also worth noting that management has prioritized using free cash flow to pay down debt since the acquisition of Johnny Was, which I believe is a positive strategy.

-The second calculation is called the Ten Cap price.
-The rate of return that an owner of a company (or stock) receives on the purchase price of the company is essentially its return on investment.
-The return should be at least 10% annually, and I calculate it as follows: The operating cash flow last year was 156 and capital expenditures were 54.
-I attempted to review their annual report to determine the percentage of capital expenditures allocated for maintenance.
-I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated for maintenance purposes.
-This means that we will use 38 in our calculations.
-The tax provision was 51.
-We have 15,78 outstanding shares.
-Hence, the calculation will be as follows: (156 – 38 + 51) / 15,78 x 10 = $107,10 in Ten Cap price.
+The second calculation is known as the Ten Cap price.
+The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 244, and capital expenditures were 74.
+I attempted to analyze their annual report to calculate the percentage of capital expenditures allocated to maintenance.
+I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
+This means that we will use 51,8 in our calculations.
+The tax provision was 14.
+We have 15,629 outstanding shares.
+Hence, the calculation will be as follows: (244 – 51,8 + 14) / 15,629 x 10 = $131,93 in Ten Cap price.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.